 Hepatitis B infection is called "acute" when it occurs within six months after a person is exposed to HBV.
 This infection can lead to a long-term, chronic Hepatitis B infection if left untreated, and the virus will remain in the victim's body.
 Hepatitis B can also lead to death, but there is a vaccination to prevent the disease.

-Treatment: Vaccine, transplant
+Treatment: Hepatitis B vaccination, transplant

 Hepatitis C is the most common bloodborne pathogen infection in the United States.
 Among all the bloodborne diseases, Hepatitis C is the least likely to be transmitted through sexual contact; however, it can be transmitted sexually.